emsifa/validasaur/README.md

 #### Formatting Errors

-If you want a simpler error messages, you can use `flattenMessages` or `firstMessages` to format error messages.
+If you want a simpler error message, you can use `flattenMessages` or `firstMessages` to format error messages.

 For example: